 There’s a lot of anger these days.
 You see it on the news and social media every day.
-Maybe you see frustrated and angry people at work … or in your own home and life.
+Maybe you deal with frustrated and angry people at work … or in your own home and life.

 Anger is a complicated, fiery emotion.
 If you don’t get it under control, it will control you.
-Below are some biblical truths about anger, along with a key passage and a personal plan and prayer to help you manage anger.
-With God’s help, you can learn to control anger and even use it for good purposes.
+The following is a sample from our Keys for Living book on Anger.
+We pray these biblical truths will help you learn to control anger and even use it for good purposes.

 “The Lord is my helper.”

 “Stop being angry!
 Turn from your rage!
-Do not lose your temper—it only leads to harm” (Psalm 37:8 NLT).
+Do not lose your temper—it only leads to harm.”

-“In my distress I prayed to the LORD, and the LORD answered me and set me free” (Psalm 118:5 NLT).
+“In my distress I prayed to the Lord, and the Lord answered me and set me free.”

 Key Verse to Memorize